-The Startup File increases the overall capability of the printer by allowing you to place any required PCL soft fonts and/or macros in a single file to be processed each time the printer starts the PCL Page Description Language.
+The Startup File increases the overall capability of the printer by allowing you to place any required PCL one-time jobs, soft fonts, and/or macros in a single file to be processed each time the printer starts the PCL Page Description Language.
 The file is stored on the printer's hard disk drive with a filename of /pcl/startup.